1612 sword

-Description: Constructed with a stout flattened lozenge section blade with two short fullers side by side, edges on both sides tapering to a point, and holes for rivets on a metal hilt shape attached to its original wooden grip.
+Description: Constructed with a stout flattened lozenge section blade with two short fullers side by side, edges on both sides tapering to a point, and holes for rivets on a metal T-shaped hilt with its original wooden grip.
+Condition: Very good.
+Length: 35 inches.

 Discussion: Basilard is a French or Latin term identifying a dagger with a hilt shaped like a capital I (or,a capital T, see page 318 in my book) developed during the 1300s.
 Basilards can be found in contemporary literature, books, poems, paintings, effigies, brasses, and other period representations.
 After circa 1350, the basilard became a favorite of civilians and peasants in England.
 The basilard was probably the most used dagger circa 1350 in Western and Central Europe.
 The basilard was believed to have originated in South Germany or North Italy in the late 1200s; this appears in many older publications.
 However, a discovery at the Datini archives in Prato, Italy, dated 1375 by Claude Blair of the Victorian and Albert Museum, indicates the dagger’s origin is Basel, Switzerland, hence the name Basilard.
 Basilards varied in length from 12-inch daggers to swords over 36 inches.
 The masses used the basilard, from peasants to the knightly class.
 The basilard was part of mainstream Medieval Europe.